 We would love for you to send pictures, videos and feedback of you getting involved.
 Remember to tag @WLYF4football @DYWWestLothian

 Click below to start working through the activities!

-]The Developing the Young Workforce (DYW) Regional Groups are launching an awareness campaign throughout Scotland, to make young people more aware of job roles within key sectors, as well as the skills and qualities required to succeed in these roles.
+Between Monday 1st June and Friday 5th June 2020, the Developing the Young Workforce (DYW) Regional Groups ran an awareness campaign throughout Scotland, to make young people more aware of job roles within key sectors, as well as the skills and qualities required to succeed in these roles.

-We want to tap in to the energy of key workers to support this campaign and to inspire the next generation.
+In West Lothian - and across Scotland - we were fortunate to be able to tap in to the energy of key workers to support the campaign and to inspire the next generation.

 Check out our #DYWKeyWorkers case studies below!